 - Bruce Power will bear the risk of delivering these projects on time and budget with upside sharing for better than planned performance with the IESO.
 The price of these life-extension activities will be finalized prior to each project through a defined, transparent process in the agreement.

 - The agreement allows for Bruce Power to invest in the pre-planning of life-extension activities, leading to greater predictability, which will lead to the successful delivery of the program.
 All of the future plant investment activities outlined in this agreement have been previously completed by Bruce Power over the last 14 years, and the company will build on these lessons learned moving forward.
 The price of electricity will be adjusted as funds are incrementally spent as part of the investment program.

-- The program will secure an estimated 22,000 jobs directly and indirectly from operations, and an additional 3,000-5,000 jobs annually throughout the investment program, injecting billions into Ontario’s economy as outlined in the updated Economic Impact Study, released in 2016.
-Learn more about job projections through this long-term outlook for Major Component Replacement.
+- The program will secure an estimated 22,000 jobs directly and indirectly from operations, and an additional 5,000 jobs annually throughout the investment program, injecting billions into Ontario’s economy as outlined in the Economic Impact Study, which was updated in 2018.
+Learn more about job projections through this long-term outlook of the MCR Project.

 - Consistent with the LTEP, a series of realistic off-ramps have been built into the agreement related to both life-extension performance and if the province’s market conditions change.

 - Bruce Power will continue to provide approximately one-third of its output (2,400 MW) as flexible generation, allowing the province to permanently balance system needs in a post-coal environment.
 This is a feature that only the Bruce Power units can provide, and has been used frequently by the IESO since 2009.